In this section we try to document as many of our policies and procedures as possible. We do this for two reasons:

 The Roadmap describes our overall goals and plans for OpenSSL.
 It is a living document and is expected to change over time.
 Objectives and dates should be considered aspirational.

-The OpenSSL project is managed by the OpenSSL Software Foundation, a Delaware (US) non-profit corporation.
+The OpenSSL project is managed by the OpenSSL Management Committee (OMC).
+The OMC works in accordance with the project bylaws which are available here.
+The OpenSSL project is represented in legal and most official formal capacities by the OpenSSL Software Foundation, a Delaware (US) non-profit corporation.
 Signing one of our CLA's grants certain rights to OSF.
-Its by-laws are available.
+The OSF is operated according to its own by-laws.